codefresh-io/venona/venonactl/README.md

 the values from values.yaml are applied to the templates in [pkg/templates/kubernetes](pkg/templates/kubernetes)

 See BuildValues() func in [store.go](pkg/store/store.go) for the format
-Example with explaination is in [values-example.yaml](values-example.yaml)
+Example with explanation is in [values-example.yaml](example/values-example.yaml)

 #### Install on GCP
   * Make sure your user has `Kubernetes Engine Cluster Admin` role in google console